matplotlib/mplcairo/README.rst

 - ``module://mplcairo.base`` (No GUI, but can output to EPS, PDF, PS, SVG, and SVGZ using cairo's implementation, rather than Matplotlib's).

-Alternatively, set the ``MPLCAIRO`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
+Alternatively, set the ``MPLCAIRO_PATCH_AGG`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
 However, this approach is *much* less efficient, due to the need of copies and conversions between various formats); additionally, it does not work with wx due to the non-standard signature of the wx canvas class.

 The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: